esciencecenter-digital-skills/NEBULA-docs/local-rendering.md

 ## 1. Install `npm`
 `npm` is the default Node Package Manager for the JavaScript runtime environment Node.js.
-To see if you already have `Node.js` and `npm` installed, run the following:
+To see if you already have `Node.js` and `npm` installed, open a command line and run the following:

 ```bash
 node -v